 Photo Theme of the Month

-Email high resolution images (minimum 500KB) to email@example.com any time in September and we’ll share the best to Instagram and Facebook.
+Email high resolution images (min.
+500KB) of your happy place in the garden, with or without you in it, to email@example.com any time in October and we’ll share the best here, and on Instagram and Facebook.

 We're looking forward to our social media filling up with lots of happy people and places.
 Remember now, gardeners: don't worry, be happy!

 Main Image: This contributor shares one of her tranquil spaces to sit and enjoy her garden.

 Row 1 Left: Owner of 'Casa del Sol', Cam Swell meditating in his happy place.
 He writes, "Meditating on a rock with a concrete stork.
 It's the last spot to receive the sinking afternoon sun and overlooks the entire garden with a tranquil pond.
 I am literally in the trees with the birds and the bees and swimming fish just below..."